Sports nutrition on a budget

 Maintaining adequate nutrition could not be more essential when it comes to optimising your athletic performance and getting the most out of each workout or fitness session.
 The right balance of foods will help boost your energy levels and endurance capabilities as well as help speed up your recovery.
 Eating healthy on a budget while training can be difficult due to the increased calorie demand, below are some tips to help you sustain adequate nutrition at a low cost.

-Ground or instant coffee is cheap to buy in supermarkets and it could help support your fitness goals.
-Firstly, caffeine will kick start your metabolism, as fat is one of the main energy sources used will exercising, this metabolic boost will help our bodies burn more fat which will over time lead to leaner muscles.
+Ground or instant coffee is cheap to buy in supermarkets, and it could help support your fitness goals.
+Firstly, caffeine will kick start your metabolism, as fat is one of the primary energy sources used will exercising, this metabolic boost will help our bodies burn more fat which will over time lead to leaner muscles.

-Other good sources of complex carbohydrates besides the staple dry stores are sweet potatoes, yams, butternut squash as well as peas and a variety of beans and legumes, all of which tend to be quite cheap.
+Other good sources of complex carbohydrates besides the staple dry stores are sweet potatoes, yams, butternut squash, peas, and a variety of beans and legumes, all of which tend to be relatively cheap.
 Buying cheap beans and legumes that you can rehydrate overnight is a cost-effective option as you get much more for your money.

 Fruits and vegetables for fibre

-Buying fruits and vegetables that are in season will help you cut cost and they often taste nicer.
-If there are any local farmers markets or greengrocers near you this can be a more cost-effective option than shopping at a supermarket as typically you can get more for your money.
+Buying fruits and vegetables that are in season will help you cut costs, and they often taste nicer.
+If there are any local farmers' markets or greengrocers near you, this can be a more cost-effective option than shopping at a supermarket as typically you can get more for your money.

-Take advantage of sales, whether it be fresh produce that is about to expire or low-sodium canned fruits and veggies, this is always a good opportunity to stock up on some essentials.
+Please take advantage of the sales.
+Whether it be fresh produce that is about to expire or low-sodium canned fruits and veggies, this is always an excellent opportunity to stock up on some essentials.

-As time can sometimes be an issue if you have an intensive work/training schedule, setting half an hour to an hour aside once or twice a week to prepare all your food, for example cutting up vegetables and fruit into snack-size portions, will help you save a lot of time and money on a daily basis.
+As time can sometimes be an issue if you have an intensive work/training schedule, setting half an hour to an hour aside once or twice a week to prepare all your food, for example cutting up vegetables and fruit into snack-size portions, will help you save a lot of time and money daily.

 The all-important proteins

-Eating enough high-quality protein can be a drain on your finances, particularly if you are relying too much on meat to fulfil this requirement.
-Going meatless one or two days a week will help cut down on cost, on these days you can get your main source of protein from dairy, peanut butter, beans and eggs.
-Protein powder can be cost-effective when bought in bulk, hemp protein is a particularly good choice as it has a complete amino acid profile, containing all nine essential amino acids.
+Eating enough high-quality protein can be a drain on your finances, particularly if you are relying too much on meat to fulfill this requirement.
+Going meatless one or two days a week will help cut down on cost, on these days you can get your primary source of protein from dairy, peanut butter, beans, and eggs.
+Protein powder can be cost-effective when bought in bulk.
+Hemp protein is a particularly good choice as it has a complete amino acid profile, containing all nine essential amino acids.